-We always start with a needs analysis of the cooperative, its members, and the communities in which they operate.
-Our programs are co-creations of sustainable initiatives with cooperatives and customers, promoting living incomes for farmers, and ensuring that the programs are impact-driven, focusing on tangible improvements in the livelihoods of farming communities.
+We always start with a needs analysis of the cooperative, its members and communities they are active in.
+Our programs are co-creations of sustainable initiatives with cooperatives and clients, promoting living incomes for farmers, and ensuring that the programs are impact-driven, focusing on tangible improvements in the livelihoods of farming communities.